ucdavisdatalab/workshop_intro_to_sql/README.md

 # Intro to SQL for Querying Databases

-**This workshop is under development.
-It should be complete before Nov.
-6, 2019.**  The goal is to write a workshop that teaches the basics of (non-spatial) SQL using DB Browsesr and SQLite.
+This workshop teaches the basics of (non-spatial) SQL using DB Browsesr and SQLite.
 This workshop provides an overview of the utility and base SQL commands for working with data in a relational database.
 We’ll focus on querying data to get to know a database and answer questions, and combining data from separate tables.

 ## Goals
 After this workshop learners should be able to: